 DIY building cost $10,100

-What you may notice right away on this small house design rendering is the second-floor row of windows.
-It can mean only one thing – possibility of the loft!
+What you may notice right away in this small house design rendering is the second-floor row of windows.
+It can mean only one thing – the possibility of the loft!
 And to confirm this guess, the plan shows a stair leading to this loft right above the entrance.

-This small cottage is not stingy on providing plenty of natural light through two glass double doors leading to the porch.
-Living space is very well-lit and you can invite outside in by opening both entrance doors.
+This small cottage is not stingy in providing plenty of natural light through two glass double doors leading to the porch.
+The living space is very well-lit and you can invite the outside in by opening both entrance doors.

 What a perfect and affordable small beach house design!
 One problem still remains – the beach… How about a hot tub instead?
 Just imagine the great parties you can have by combining this tiny house with great outdoor space!